gctools-outilsgc/profile_service_react/UX/Directory_MVP/Architecture_Reform.md

 ###  Create a new mutation that takes 3 arguments:
 - The ID of the profile to be changed => `employeeId`
-- the ID of the supervisor of the profile `supervisorId`
+- the ID of the supervisor of the profile => `supervisorId`
 - The information that wishes to be changed => `ModifyProfileInput`

 The mutation simply requires that the ID listed on the `supervisor ` attribute of the `ModifyProfileInput` is the same as the one passed as an argument.
-The **authentification token** serves to assert that you are the supervisor and that you are logged in.
+The **authentification token** asserts that you are the supervisor and that you are logged in.